reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-This is invalid because the result of `{!reach} forall` is an abstract value, which cannot exist
+This is invalid because the result of `{!rsh} forall` is an abstract value, which cannot exist
 at runtime.
-You can fix this code by verifying the claim via an `{!reach} assert`:
+You can fix this code by verifying the claim via an `{!rsh} assert`:

 ```reach
 const x = forall(UInt);